yujinan1990/test/test1.md

 ### add this line at 4 commits, and i find that it must be a blank after the symble #.

 ### so this is the first time i edit in githubDesktop

+I keep change something, because I find that there is no change in Changes Tab of githubDesktop.
+So I find that Changes Tab embodys the content change which is not be committed.
+So if I change twice at different time and neither is commited, what will I see.
+I keep change, this is the 3rd change without commit // add in 4th, delete a . symble I find that githubDesktop embody the content of the last change.